antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

     .AddMessageHandlerSingleton<OneMoreCustomMessageHandler>("first.routing.key");
 ```

-`IMessageHandler` consists of one method `Handle` that gets a message in string format.
+`IMessageHandler` consists of one method `Handle` that gets a message in a string format.
 You can deserialize it (if it is a json message) or handle a raw value.
-Thus, message handler will look like this.
+Thus, a message handler will look like this.

 ```c#
 public class CustomMessageHandler : IMessageHandler